Studio-Diagram/namak/README.md

 * Save the cafe Owner

+* Now go to Branch Model

+* Click on ( Add Branch + )

+* Fill the name and address with your own data

+* Fill Starting and Ending work time (for example 8:00 to 23:00)

+* Select Organization that you had created

+* Save the Branch

 * Now go to the following Url and login to Namak:

 ```
 Url : http://127.0.0.1:8000
 Username: <Your_phone_number_on_User_model>